limjinda/wp-theme-prototype/readme.md

-# WordPress Theme prototype
+# WordPress Theme Prototype

 ![Screenshot](screenshot.png)

-with Gulp asset pipeline to automate build, clean and livereload your browser when code changes.
-Include all of these modern libraries:
+Start developing new WordPress theme with ease.

+This template will help setting up basic file structures and things you need to build your own WordPress theme.
+We use Gulp generator to compile and compress all assets on the fly.

+## What included?

+* Modernizr
+* Flexibility
-* Uglify
+* Autoprefixer
-* Concat
+* CSS Minify
-* CleanCSS
+* JS Uglify
-* Watch
+* Imagemin
 * Livereload
-* Imagemin
-* Autoprefixer

 that's all enough for frontend developer who want to develop a WordPress theme.